The locals here in Sedona all seem to be talking about Highline Trail so we figured it was time to check it out ourselves.

 Our easy pedal home got rough and then turned vertical for a good long way towards the start of Templeton Trail.

 We had passed two nice ladies on Highline and Baldwin Trails then ran into them again at the start of Templeton Trail.
-They suggest we try Easy Breezy headed south rather that Templeton and offered to guide us.
+They suggested we try Easy Breezy headed south rather that Templeton and offered to guide us.
 How could we refuse?
 It was really fun to ride in a small posse for a change.
 We cruised down the very enjoyable Easy Breezy Trail then took Slim Shady back to the truck.

 All in all Highline Trail was a great day in the saddle.
 It lived up to our considerable expectations.
 We’ll definitely be back and would highly recommend it to any intermediate mountain bikers without a fear of heights!